 Click the title bar of the lesson4 test window.

 3 Place the cursor at the point where you want to synchronize the test.

-Add a blank line above the button_press ("Delete Order"); statement.
+Add a blank line below the button\press ("Insert Order"); statement.
 Place the cursor at the beginning of the blank line.